 The Hotel Grande Bretagne, is one of the best luxury hotels in Athens.
 This historic landmark is situated within walking distance of the Acropolis.
 It is also part of A Luxury Collection which means you can earn and spend your Marriott Bonvoy hotel points here.

-The indoor and an outdoor swimming pool are particularly good for cooling down after exploring Athens.
+The indoor and outdoor swimming pools are particularly good for cooling down after exploring Athens.

 Guests booking rooms and suites on the designated sixth and seventh Butler floor, as well as all-suite guests, can savor the exceptional privileges associated with the Butler Service.

-The private concierge service, associated with the Butler floor, is on hand to share unrivalled knowledge of all things Athens-related.
-The team has an impressive network of contacts and enriching experiences, from organizing special event tickets, and private city tours via limousine or helicopter, to accessing exclusive art collections and bespoke dinners served against the backdrop of the Acropolis.
+The private concierge service, associated with the Butler floor, is on hand to share unrivaled knowledge of all things Athens-related.
+The team has an impressive network of contacts and enriching experiences, from organizing special event tickets and private city tours via limousine or helicopter to accessing exclusive art collections and bespoke dinners served against the backdrop of the Acropolis.

 3. King George, a Luxury Collection Hotel, Athens